moisyo/flutter/flutter_mqtt_location/README.md

-# flutter_mqtt_location
+# flutter_mqtt_location_example

-A new Flutter application.
+A new Flutter application implementing location sharing with MQTT as a communication protocol.

 ## Getting Started